 01 of 05

 When preparing to install the toilet, the first thing to confirm is proper flange height.
 With the toilet removed, you can see the toilet flange and measure its height above the floor.
 Optimum flange height to aim for is 1/4 inch above the finished floor.
-This allows for basically any type of wax to be used and still get a great seal.
+This typically allows for almost any type of wax ring to be used and still ensure a good seal.
 If you recently tiled or changed the bathroom flooring, it is very likely that the flange height is less than optimal.

-To get the necessary clearance from the floor, you can install a toilet flange extension.
-An extension is quick and easy to install.
-Flange extensions are available in 1/2 or 1/4 inch so you can make up the difference easily.
-With a flange extension, you can raise your flange height to where it needs to be and be ready for a bowl wax or other type seal.
-Most flange extensions come with longer bolts, which may be necessary if the flange is below the floor level.
+To get the necessary clearance from the floor, you can add a toilet flange extension, which is quick and easy to install.
+Flange extensions are commonly sold in 1/4-inch and 1/2-inch sizes to raise the height of the existing flange 1/4 or 1/2 inch.
+Most extensions come with long bolts, which may be necessary if the flange is below the floor level.

 02 of 05

 Note: If you are using a toilet flange extension, you must bolt the extension to the original flange.

 03 of 05

-The wax rings with the poly ring inside provide a great seal and are the most popular.
-Set the wax ring on the closet flange, not on the toilet.
-Then pick up the toilet and set it evenly over the closet flange, making sure the bolts come through the bolt holes in the toilet base.
-Fine-tune the toilet position so it's right where you want it, then push it straight down so it smashes the wax evenly until the base of the toilet rests on the floor.
+Place the wax ring on the closet flange, not on the toilet.
+Then, pick up the toilet and set it evenly over the closet flange, making sure the bolts come through the bolt holes in the toilet base.
+Fine-tune the toilet position so it's right where you want it, then push it straight down so it smashes the wax evenly.
+Push until the base of the toilet rests on the floor.

 04 of 05

 05 of 05

-Cut off any portion of the toilet shims that stick out, and caulk around the base of the toilet.
-This will give a little more protection against movement in the future, and it will be much easier to clean because you will not get a layer of dust and detritus under the toilet where you can not reach it.
+Cut off any portion of the toilet shims that stick out, and caulk around the base of the toilet with silicone caulk.
+This will give a little more protection against movement in the future, and it will make the base area easier to clean because you will not get a layer of dust and detritus under the toilet where you can not reach it.